mesmerised/forismatic-proxy/README.md

 The `jsonp` and `format` query param from the forismatic api is intentionally not supported to make `json` as the consistent default response format.
 Also, the `method` param is defaulted to `getQuote`, as it is the only available supported value by the api.

+## Who's using it
+- [mesmerized](https://mesmerized.me/) - Transform your browser tabs

+Built something cool using this?
+Submit a PR to add it to this section.

 ## Contributions
 Fork the project
 Commit your enhancements and bug fixes